nnethercote/perf-book/src/profiling.md

 [Cargo documentation]: https://doc.rust-lang.org/cargo/reference/profiles.html#debug

+## Symbol Demangling

 Rust uses a mangling scheme to encode function names in compiled code.
-If a profiler is unaware of this scheme, its output may contain function names like `_ZN3foo3barE` or `_ZN28_$u7b$$u7b$closure$u7d$$u7d$E` or `_ZN88_$LT$core..result..Result$LT$$u21$$C$$u20$E$GT$$u20$as$u20$std..process..Termination$GT$6report17hfc41d0da4a40b3e8E`.
+If a profiler is unaware of this scheme, its output may contain symbol names like `_ZN3foo3barE` or `_ZN28_$u7b$$u7b$closure$u7d$$u7d$E` or `_ZN88_$LT$core..result..Result$LT$$u21$$C$$u20$E$GT$$u20$as$u20$std..process..Termination$GT$6report17hfc41d0da4a40b3e8E`.
 Names like these can be manually demangled using [`rustfilt`].